AlankrithaS/geo-tracker/README.md

 # Location Tracker Project

 This project is a simple location-tracking web application that retrieves the exact latitude and longitude of users who click a link and grant location access.
-The project uses HTML, JavaScript, and Node.js, and is hosted on Vercel.
+This project uses HTML, JavaScript, and Node.js, and is hosted on Vercel.

 ---